 Not many places in London live up to the NYC deli experience, but The Counter at The Delaunay comes pretty darn close.
-The chopped chicken roll is stunning, and its other hot sandwiches and chicken noodle soup are simply delicious, too.
+The chopped chicken roll is stunning, and the other hot sandwiches and chicken noodle soup are simply delicious, too.
 A bit pricey, but certainly worth it, and definitely American in feel.
+Aldwych.

 Red Dog Saloon

 With a Man Vs Food challenge, all the dishes on the menu here are reminiscent of any good chain in the USA.
 With burgers and pulled pork sandwiches, ribs and Mac n Cheese, as well as hot (and extra hot) chicken wings, Red Dog in Hoxton Square will fill your cravings and transport you far away from London.
+Hoxton.

 For those familiar with Williamsburg or the 'Drag' in Austin, Texas, Brick Lane offers more than food.
 Look no further for vintage stores, bagels and doughnuts, street art and an altogether hipster vibe.
-With coffee shops like Full Stop decorated in 1960s furniture and selling butternut squash soup, second-hand clothes shops brimming over with boots and jewellery, there is definitely something of Brooklyn about the area.
+With coffee shops like Full Stop decorated in 1960s furniture and selling butternut squash soup, second-hand clothes shops brimming over with boots and jewellery, there is definitely something of Brooklyn about the wider area.
+Brick Lane.

 Pizzeria & Canti Prosecco Bar at Harrods

 Every good American lives on pizza and while there is no shortage of pizzerias in London, finding a top quality, authentic pizza can be a challenge.
-We highly recommend eating here as the menu is very limited and all ingredients are fresh, which means every dish they create is mouth-watering.
+We highly recommend eating here as the menu is very limited and all ingredients are fresh, which means every dish is mouth-watering.
 With classic toppings and traditional wood ovens to cook the dough in, look no further for the king of all pizzas.